inkling/content-scripts/README.md

 They should work on any Mac OSX or Linux machine with the following programs installed and available on the users path:

-* Python 2.7+
-    * Beautiful Soup 4 Python Library
-* rsync 2.6.9+
-* RubyGems 2.2.2+
-* Compass 1.0.3+
+* Docker latest

 ## Usage

+Once you opened up the container in the interactive terminal:

-Each python script located in this repository is wrapped by a bash script located in `content-scripts/bin`.
-These bash scripts take identical arguments, but set up the PYTHONPATH for the run of the script, helping work around any path issues you might have, especially after first install.
-These bash wrappers are also added to your PATH so the scripts are available from any directory.
+Each python script located in the container tool directory is wrapped by a bash script located in `content-scripts/bin`.
+These bash scripts take identical arguments, but the container sets up the PYTHONPATH for the run of the scripts.
+These bash wrappers are also added to the container PATH so the scripts are available from any directory inside the container.

 Each script is configured using a CSV file unique to that script.